OREGON ATTORNEY FOR FOOD NEGLIGENCE CLAIMS

 Make an incident Report and Promptly Seek Dental and/or Medical Attention:

-Promptly make an incident report to any seller who cause you injury or illness and promptly document your injuries by obtaining dental and/or medical attention.
+Promptly make an incident report to any seller who causes you injury or illness and promptly document your injuries by obtaining dental and/or medical attention.

 If you fail to properly document your claim, your case could be lost.
 We want you to win and receive full value for your claim!